 Trek at its Rawest

-Right from the start, Moonlight shows just how different it is with Sisko telling the story entirely from his perspective.
+Right from the start, In the Pale Moonlight shows just how different it is with Sisko telling the story entirely from his perspective.
 Something that rarely, if maybe even never, has been done in the franchise.

 Avery Brooks’s performance as a troubled Sisko is astounding and should be acknowledge as much as Patrick Stewart’s in First Contact.
 The writing by Michael Taylor and Victor Lobi’s direction help capture the gravitas of his sorrow, guilt, and acceptance.

-While Andrew Robinson’s performance as Garak in this episode certainly proves how slimy he is.
+While Andrew Robinson’s performance as Garak (In the Pale Moonlight) certainly proves how slimy he is.
 It says a lot when he does so many horrible things, and yet they lead to something better.

 The decision of not actually showing the chaos of the Dominion War, unlike other episodes, but focusing on the tragedy of loss and how that affects morale was clever.
 It’s something that’s rarely seen, even today, in most mainstream media.